#sudoku #tui #puzzle #command-line #terminal-game #game

 tsudoku (both short for "terminal sudoku" and inspired phonetically by other Japanese words such as "tsunami") is a user-friendly implementation of the classic game of sudoku that you can play in your terminal.

 The below operating systems have been tested for working condition.
-Other Unix-based OSs are also likely to also be supported.
+Other Unix-based OSs are also likely to also be supported without much hindrance.
+The new Rust version should also work in Windows thanks to the use of the pancurses library, although you will likely need a Curses library compatible with Windows (e.g. pdcurses).

-Note for MacOS users: It's possible that certain (e.g. the Makefile and this README) will be marked as executable during the install process and prevent you from easily viewing the file in a text editor.
+Note for MacOS users: It's possible that this README will be marked as executable if you clone this repo directly and prevent you from easily viewing the file in a text editor.
 Alternative ways to view the files marked this way include the Unix command line utility less or terminal-based text editors such as vim/view or nano.
 The easiest and simplest to use is less.
 Examples are below:

 $ less README.md